GhennadiiMir/poml/test/TESTING_GUIDE.md

 ---

-**Last Updated**: December 10, 2024 - Schema Components and Backward Compatibility Testing Complete
+**Last Updated**: August 28, 2025 - Synchronization Complete with v0.0.7
 **Next Review**: When new major features are implemented or test organization changes